near/NEPs/text/0000-value-with-callback-return.md

 When a promise is created inside the VM logic, it calls externalities to create a corresponding action receipt.

-When a `promise_then` is called, it depends one promise ID.
+When a `promise_then` is called, it depends on one promise ID.
 This promise ID can either be a regular promise or a joint promise.
 Joint promise is created by joining multiple promises using `promise_and`.
 We can think about them as a vector of regular promises.

 `promise_then` creates a new promise by calling externalities and passing a list of regular promises.